codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ### Create Java Objects for Resources

-You can also create them manually, but you will need to learn how to use the [Gson](https://github.com/google/gson) library that is used by default with Retrofit.
+You can also create them manually, but you will need to create your own Java classes and learn how to use the [Gson](https://github.com/google/gson) library that is used by default with Retrofit.
 You can also auto-generate the Java objects you need by capturing the JSON output and using [jsonschema2pojo](http://www.jsonschema2pojo.org/).
+We encourage you to follow the first way to best understand how the auto-generated code approach works.

 #### Creating Java objects manually